Interstellar dust production, destruction and effects of dust depletion in galaxies: Chemical Evolution Modelling of Interstellar Dust

-The basic assumptions which need to be set in order to solve a chemical evolution equation are that (i) the modelled system is one-zone, i. e. it is an {\it open box} and it does not contain any sub-regions, such as separate cells; (ii) that it is composed of single-phase gas, e. g., either neutral, or molecular as the star-forming gas typically is; (iii) at any time the system is instantaneously mixed, i. e. the typical timescale for the diffusion and mixing of the heavy elements in the gas is negligible and the system presents always a homogeneus composition and (iv) initially, the system is metal-free.
-The formalism is rather versatile and is aimed at describing the evolution of several different systems, where with {\it system} we may refer to an entire galaxy (e. g., \cite{pipino2011}), a sub-galactic region, such as the solar neighbourhood (e. g., \cite{chiappini2001}) or the galactic bulge \cite{ballero2008} or even an extended region of the Universe which may contain several galaxies surrounded by a diffuse gas distribution, such as the intergalactic or intra-cluster medium \cite{pei1995}.
+The basic assumptions which need to be set in order to solve a chemical evolution equation are that (i) the modelled system is one-zone, i.e., it is an {\it open box} and it does not contain any sub-regions, such as separate cells; (ii) that it is composed of single-phase gas, e.g., either neutral, or molecular as the star-forming gas typically is.
+A few attempts model the galactic ISM as not homogeneous and are aimed at capturing its multiphase structure, dividing it into distinct components-typically cold, warm and hot phases \cite{Ferrini1994,Molla2015,millanirigoyen2020}, with mass interchange between them through photoionisation of atoms, recombination of electrons with ions and conversion of atomic hydrogen into molecular hydrogen.
+However, they typically lack self-consistent gas dynamics, which are instead followed in full hydrodynamical simulations (See Section \ref{sec:hydro_dust}). (iii) at any time the system is instantaneously mixed, i.e., the typical timescale for the diffusion and mixing of the heavy elements in the gas is negligible and the system presents always a homogeneous composition and (iv) initially, the system is metal-free.
+The formalism is rather versatile and is aimed at describing the evolution of several different systems, where with {\it system} we may refer to an entire galaxy (e.g., \cite{pipino2011}), a sub-galactic region, such as the solar neighbourhood (e.g., \cite{chiappini2001}) or the galactic bulge \cite{ballero2008} or even an extended region of the Universe which may contain several galaxies surrounded by a diffuse gas distribution, such as the intergalactic or intracluster medium \cite{pei1995}.

 The evolution of the interstellar fractional mass in the form of the chemical element $i$ can be computed by solving the equation

 where $G_{i}(t)=M_{gas}(t)X_{i}(t)/M_{tot}$ is the gas mass in the form of an element $i$ normalized to the total mass of the system $M_{tot}$, whereas the quantity $G(t)= M_{gas}(t)/M_{tot}$ is the fractional mass of gas present in the system at the time $t$.